-We will replace curb ramps at thirty individual corners at intersections along OR 10 from SW Remington Drive near Mountain View Middle School to SW Marlin Drive near Hazeldale Elementary School.
+We replaced curb ramps at 30 individual corners at intersections along OR 10 from SW Remington Drive near Mountain View Middle School to SW Marlin Drive near Hazeldale Elementary School.

 SW Remington Drive to SW Marlin Drive in Aloha